+Welcome to this article with the best hikes in Zion National Park.
 Anyone who is planning on going to the western part of the United States, should consider visiting Zion National Park.
-This spectacular spot is only a short drive away from Las Vegas and with its red rocks and canyons, it’s one of the most popular national parks in the US.
-Today we’re sharing our five favorite (day) hikes in the park with you.
+This spectacular piece of nature is only a short drive away from Las Vegas and with its red rocks and canyons, it’s one of the most popular national parks in the USA.
+In this article I’m sharing the best hikes at Zion National Park with you.

-Another one ofthe best hikes in Zion National Park is The Narrows.
+Another one of the top hikes in Zion National Park is The Narrows.
 It’s not really a trail because basically you are just wading through the Virgin River most of the time, only with a few rocks or sandy spots every now and then.
 Check with the Visitors Center if the water level is safe to make the walk, when it becomes too high or the current becomes too strong, the track will be closed.
 If you are walking all the way to the end, it will take you all day.
-Unfortunately we only had a couple of hours but it was long enough to give us a good first impression.
-Packing your camera and other electronics waterproof may be convenient because you wouldn’t be the first one to fall and ruin your stuff… the Visitors Center also rents out wading shoes and trekking poles if you need them.
+Unfortunately I only had a couple of hours but it was long enough to give me a good first impression.
+Packing your camera and other electronics waterproof may be convenient because you wouldn’t be the first one to fall and drown your stuff… the Visitors Center also rents out wading shoes and trekking poles if you need them.

-A short yet fine trail that will only take you about 30 minutes.
-It will bring you to the weeping rock and the number of tears it’s pouring, depends on the waterlevel.
+A short and one of the most easy hikes in Zion National Park is the Weeping Rock trail.
+It will only take you about 30 minutes and bring you to the weeping rock and the number of tears it’s pouring, depends on the waterlevel.
 No matter how little, it will be impressive anyway.
 The walk over is relatively easy (no need to wear your hiking boots) however there are some small climbs.
-We made this hike at the end of the day when it was cool and very quiet.
+I made this hike at the end of the day when it was cool and very quiet.

 Emerald Pools and Kayenta Trail

 The Weeping Rock Trail can easily be extended with a hike to the Emerald Pools and also the Kayenta Trail.
-These are a bit harder with some steep climbs and narrow tracks not for those with a fear of heights but everyone who hikes occasionally should have no trouble with these tracks.
-The Emerald Pools were somewhat disappointing, which may have had to do with the fact that we were there quite late and it was too dark to take good pictures.
-If we are ever lucky enough to go back to Zion, we’d love to hike this trail during the day…
+These are a bit harder with some steep climbs and narrow tracks not for those with a fear of heights.
+But everyone who hikes occasionally should have no trouble with these tracks.
+The Emerald Pools were somewhat disappointing, which may have had to do with the fact that I was there quite late and it was too dark to take good pictures.
+If I’m ever lucky enough to go back to Zion, I’d love to hike this Zion hiking trail during the day…

 Canyon Overlook Trail

-This is the only hike on our list that is not along the busroute, which makes it easily accessible by car.
-The track is about 1.5 km long and will lead you to the most stunning vistas all over Zion Canyon.
-It’s a very popular trail and unless you are here really early (which we were not) you’ll have to share it with the rest of the crowds.
+This is the only hike on my list that is not along the busroute, which makes it easily accessible by car.
+This Zion hiking trail is about 1.5 km long and will lead you to the most stunning vistas all over Zion Canyon.
+It’s a very popular trail and unless you are here really early (which I was not) you’ll have to share it with the rest of the crowds.
 You will first walk through a small canyon that was formed by erosion and eventually you’ll reach the viewpoint.
-If it would have been up to us, we would’ve stayed here all day, but we had to continue our journey to Bryce Canyon that same afternoon…
+If it would have been up to me, I would’ve stayed here all day, but I had to continue my journey to Bryce Canyon that same afternoon…